prathameshd30/prime-headers/README.md

 Prime Headers is (aiming to be) a headers-only, easy to use, strongly typed way to use generic data structures and algorithms in C Projects.

-It works primarily by abusing the C preprocessor to a scale hitherto undreamt of.
+It works primarily by ~~ab~~using the C preprocessor to a scale hitherto undreamt of.

 ### To Do
 - [ ] Look into GitHub actions based testing